Saving for Christmas

 - You don’t get any interest on your savings.

 - You can’t get at your money during the year.
-Although this can be a benefit, if this is your only way of getting emergency cash, it may better to save in other ways.
+Although this can be a benefit, if this is your only way of getting emergency cash, it might be better to save in other ways.

 - You are tied to buying through certain retailers.
-Or you may only be able to buy the gifts and services offered by the club.
+Or you might only be able to buy the gifts and services offered by the club.

-- You can’t take advantage of savings or deals that may come up during the year because your money is locked away.
+- You can’t take advantage of savings or deals that might come up during the year because your money is locked away.

 Are Christmas savings clubs safe and secure?